 They take on the appearance of The Investigator in some aspects, meaning that they seem rational, fact-oriented, reserved, and quiet.
 They like to do things their way and love to stick to routines.
 Don’t even try to change a 6w5 child’s way of doing things.

-If your child is a 6w5, it is vital that you are making time for them be alone and do the things they love.
+If your child is a 6w5, you must be making time for them to be alone and do the things they love.

 Enneagram 6w7 Child